Atmosphere of Mars: Water vapor

 Water vapor is a trace gas in the Martian atmosphere and has huge spatial, diurnal and seasonal variability.
 Measurements made by Viking orbiter in the late 1970s suggested that the entire global total mass of water vapor is equivalent to about 1 to 2 km3 of ice.
-More recent measurements by Mars Express orbiter showed that the globally annually-averaged column abundance of water vapor is about 10-20 precipitable microns (pr. μm).
+More recent measurements by Mars Express orbiter showed that the globally annually-averaged column abundance of water vapor is about 10–20 precipitable microns (pr. μm).
 Maximum abundance of water vapor (50-70 pr. μm) is found in the northern polar regions in early summer due to the sublimation of water ice in the polar cap.

 Unlike in Earth's atmosphere, liquid-water clouds cannot exist in the Martian atmosphere; this is because of the low atmospheric pressure.
 Cirrus-like water-ice clouds have been observed by the cameras on Opportunity rover and Phoenix lander.
 Measurements made by the Phoenix lander showed that water-ice clouds can form at the top of the planetary boundary layer at night and precipitate back to the surface as ice crystals in the northern polar region.

 Methane

 As a volcanic and biogenic species, methane is of interest to geologists and astrobiologists.
 However, methane is chemically unstable in an oxidizing atmosphere with UV radiation.
 The lifetime of methane in the Martian atmosphere is about 400 years.
 The detection of methane in a planetary atmosphere may indicate the presence of recent geological activities or living organisms.
 Since 2004, trace amounts of methane (range from 60 ppb to under detection limit (< 0.05 ppb)) have been reported in various missions and observational studies.
 The source of methane on Mars and the explanation for the enormous discrepancy in the observed methane concentrations are still under active debate.
+In 2024, NASA reported that the only place on Mars where methane has been found is Gale Crater.

-See also the section "detection of methane in the atmosphere" for more details.
+See also the section "detection of methane" for more details.